apitrace/apitrace/README.markdown

 * [`GL_GREMEDY_frame_terminator`](http://www.opengl.org/registry/specs/GREMEDY/frame_terminator.txt)

-**apitrace** will advertise and intercept these GL extensions regardless the GL implementation supports them or not.
+**apitrace** will advertise and intercept these GL extensions regardless of whether the GL implementation supports them or not.
 So all you have to do is to use these extensions when available, and you can be sure they will be available when tracing inside **apitrace**.

 For example, if you use [GLEW](http://glew.sourceforge.net/) to dynamically detect and use GL extensions, you could easily accomplish this by doing: